IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 	* Use Queue Service to Handle Pushed Calls
 		* Kafka,RbbittMQ or ActiveMQ
 * What are best practices for HTTPClient use `services.AddSingleton<HttpClient>();`

+* Encryption option sensitive data
+	* Function state
+	* Match and SetData Expressions
 * Resumable function hooks
 	* After Resumed
 	* On Error Occurred
-* Encryption option sensitive data
-	* Function state
-	* Match and SetData Expressions

-## How to Test resumable function?
-* How to unit test a resumable functions
-	* Generate unit test code for resumable function (I plan to auto-generate code for integration test by simulating waits in function)

 # External Waits (Will be separate projects)
 * Monitor network requests using reverse proxy and push MethodCalls [TCP Listener]